mitchellh/radar/docs/user_guide.md

     raise "Hello, World"   # not reported
     raise "sample message" # reported since it matches the message

+## Filters

+Filters provide a method of filtering the data hash just before it is sent to any reporters.
+This allows you to filter passwords, modify fields, etc.

+### Using a Filter

+There are two ways to use a filter: as a class or as a lambda.

+#### Lambda

+The easiest way, if the filtering is really simple, is to just use a lambda.
+Below is a small example:

+    Radar::Application.new(:my_app) do |app|
+      app.filters.use do |data|
+        data.delete(:password)
+        data
+      end
+    end

+This filter would delete the `:password` key from the data hash, and returns the new data hash.

+#### Class

+You can also create a filtering class if that is more convenient or if there is more complex logic in the filtering.
+The class must respond to `filter`.

+    class MyPasswordFilter
+      def filter(data)
+        data.delete(:password)
+        data
+      end
+    end

+    Radar::Application.new(:my_app) do |app|
+      app.filters.use MyPasswordFilter
+    end

+This does the same thing, functionally, as the previous lambda example.
+However, it is clear to see how a class would enable you to more easily encapsulate more complex filtering logic.

 ## Integration with Other Software